NIH CIDR Program

 Johns Hopkins University investigators include:

-• Dr. Kimberly Doheny, Associate Professor, Lead Co-Principal Investigator
+• Dr. Kimberly Doheny, Associate Professor, Principal Investigator

 • Dr. Hua Ling, Co-Investigator